not-holar/volume_control_for_voicemeeter/README.md

 Please report any bugs you encounter as well as suggest improvements by using [Github issues](https://github.com/not-holar/volume_control_for_voicemeeter/issues).

 Feel free to file Pull requests with your contributions

+## Troubleshooting

+To see the log of what is going on, exit the application and relaunch it inside of a terminal